Breadmasters Flatbread Blog

 • Lavash Flatbread Armenian Cuisine

 Armenian cuisine is famous for its traditional flat, thin and soft bread called Lavash.
+Experience this authentic, traditional bread today with our fresh-baked ARA-Z Lavash, crafted in California using time-honored methods.
 You can dry and keep it for quite a long time.
 One can’t imagine a festive table without lavash!
-Lavash not only occupies the highest place in Armenian cuisine but also symbolizes life and wisdom.
-In ancient times, Armenians used lavash…
+Lavash not only occupies the highest…

 • Lavash; The King Of The Armenian Breads